Work from home Congress? House of Representatives OKs proxy votes

 "You got to be here," said another Trump ally, Rep. Jim Jordan, R-Ohio.
 "You can't phone it in."

-But Hoyer, quoting former President Abraham Lincoln, told his colleagues, "We must act and think anew."
+But Hoyer, quoting President Abraham Lincoln, told his colleagues, "We must act and think anew."

 Work from home Congress?
 House of Representatives OKs proxy votes